 As noted in the Introduction to this Report, the MEA took an ecosystem service perspective, because its focus was management of ecosystem for enhancing human well being and poverty reduction.
 In this context, biodiversity did not appear explicitly as a service, unless it was at the species level, where is could be treated as part of provisioning services, associated, for example with, cultivated, forest or, marine ecosystems.
 Nevertheless, the wider importance of biodiversity for human well-being should not be overlooked.

 The complexity of the relationship between ecosystem services and biodiversity must be seen in the context of the larger canvass ecosystem dynamics, which takes in the ways ecosystems respond to human pressure, biodiversity and its thresholds, and the interplay of economic, technical and institutional factors.
 Although recent research has attempted to shed some light on this complexity (Hooper et al., 2005; Spehn et al., 2005 and Dirzo and Loreau, 2005), the picture remains unclear for those attempting to value ecosystem services and account for them when developing effective response strategies.
-However, on the basis of the evidence available, Kinzig et al. (2007) have attempted to estimate the relative importance of different species groups and ecosystems, species interactions and abiotic factors in maintaining provisioning services and final benefits (Figure 2-1).
+However, on the basis of the evidence available, Kinzig et al. (2007) have attempted to estimate the relative importance of different species groups and ecosystems, species interactions and abiotic factors in maintaining provisioning services and final benefits (Figure 2.1).

-In Figure 2-1 the size of the black and white dots shows the importance of each component of biodiversity for each provisioning service considered by Kinzig et al. (2007).
+In Figure 2.1 the size of the black and white dots shows the importance of each component of biodiversity for each provisioning service considered by Kinzig et al. (2007).
 If the symbol is coloured black then it is suggested that all the species that category are required for the service, while a white dot indicates that there is some redundancy among the species in that group.
 The background shading shows is used to indicate what proportion of the species group should be maintained to sustain the service on the basis of current evidence; grey indicates high proportion of all species within this category should be conserved, mid-grey shows some redundancy and white shows high level of redundancy.

 Although some broad patterns emerge from the analysis of Kinzig et al. (2007), these authors conclude that we lack any ‘clear idea of what an interest in maintaining the flow of particular ecosystem services means for the conservation of biodiversity’.
 As a result it would seem safest to approach the valuation of ecosystem services via the goal of an integrated account of ecosystem services and conventional economic sectors.
 As argued in the previous Chapter, from the accounting perspective, the valuation of provisioning, cultural and regulating services entering into the consumption and production spheres would therefore be appropriate.
 That in no way reduces the importance of biodiversity and its associated “supporting services”, which are the primary inputs to all other services, but it avoids the danger of double counting when making any aggregated cost estimates, and these, as we have argued, can be accounted for in other ways, namely in terms of the “full costs of goods and services”.